 - Let little ones dress up in costumes that relate to the story or time period being discussed in History.
 Have them act out whatever is being taught.

-Stay tuned for more ideas on homeschooling with young children!
+Be sure to check out part 2 for more ideas on homeschooling with young children!